 On your legs – I’d recommend wearing sports leggings to hike up Snowdon.
 They’re comfortable and flexible and if you’ve ever been to a gym you probably have a pair already.
 If it’s hot then any kind of shorts will do.
 I just wore normal cotton leggings last time I did the hike and they were fine but lycra ones would have been warmer and better when it rained.

-Base layers on top – Start with a normal vest and then add a thermal style long sleeve top.
+Base layers on top – Start with a normal workout vest or t-shirt and then add a thermal style long sleeve top.

 I like the thermal base layers from M&S because they’re great quality but much cheaper than the outdoor brands.
 Then take a sweatshirt for on top of this but keep in mind that you’ll probably take this off pretty quickly and it will be stuffed in your backpack or tied around your waist.
 I usually wear my sweatshirt at the bottom of Snowdon when I’m first warming up and then again at the top when we stop for a rest.